TheGreatMacraft/FRI-VSS-zapiski/DnD/Simplified Rules.md

 ### Hide
 When attempting to hide, you make a stealth (Dexterity) check.
 If successful, you gain benefits, explained in the [[#Unseen Attackers and Targets]].
 ### Ready
+Ready action lets you act using your reaction before the start on your next turn.
+To do so, you can chose what action will trigger your reaction and what action will you take in response to it.
+When the trigger takes place, you can either use your reaction or ignore it.
+Spells need to have a casting time of 1 action to be readied and holding onto any spell requires concentration.
+Taking damage while concentrating on a spell might break your concentration.
+### Search
+When using the search action, you devote your attention to finding something and therefore make an investigation (Inteligence) or perception (Wisdom) check.
+### Use an Object
+This action is used when an object requires your action for its use or when you want to interact with more than 1 object during your turn.
+## Making an Attack